informalsystems/quint/doc/quint.md

   --main         name of the main module (by default, computed from filename)
                                                                         [string]
-  --out          output file (suppresses all console output)            [string] --max-samples  the maximum on the number of traces to try
+  --out          output file (suppresses all console output)            [string] --out-itf      output the trace in the Informal Trace Format to file
-                                                       [number] [default: 10000]
-  --max-steps    the maximum on the number of steps in every trace
+                 (supresses all console output)                         [string] --max-samples  the maximum on the number of traces to try [number] [default: 10000] --max-steps    the maximum on the number of steps in every trace